NaGrubie/API_REGON/README.md

 # API REGON GUS Data Extraction Tool

 ## Overview
-This R script provides functionality for connecting to the BIR (Business Intelligence Reporting) API of Poland's Central Statistical Office (GUS) and extracting full reports for business entities based on their REGON numbers.
-The tool enables both individual and batch processing of REGON numbers.
+This R script provides functionality for connecting to the BIR (Business Intelligence Reporting) API of Poland's Central Statistical Office (GUS).
+It allows both searching for business entities using various identifiers (NIP, REGON, KRS) and extracting full reports for business entities based on their REGON numbers.
+The tool enables both individual and batch processing.

 ## Features
 - Authentication with the GUS REGON API using API key
 - Session management (login/logout)
+- Searching for entities by NIP, REGON, KRS and other identifiers
 - Retrieving detailed reports for business entities
 - Parsing XML responses into usable data frames
-- Batch processing of multiple REGON numbers from a text file
+- Batch processing of multiple identifiers from a text file
 - Exporting results to delimited text files

 ## Requirements